Hr-kutsarov/Cookbook-Nourish/README.md

+# THIS PROJECT IS DISCONTINUED.
+THE THE NEW VERSION IS [AVALABLE HERE](https://github.com/Hr-kutsarov/Nourish_WebApp_v2)

 ## Preview:
 > A little backstory
 It's 2p.m. and my shift just started.
 The head chef comes to me and says: "You have to make five types of salad for tomorrow's event.
 Any ideas?".
 To which I respond "Yeah I can cotally manage this!".
 When he leaves I reach for my phone and open the book called The Flavor Bible by Karen Page and Andrew Dornenburg.
 Then spend more than half an hour looking for whatever I have to find on a pdf file through a free pdf reader.